 Regardless of the precise rate of decay in conflict intensity, the model’s implication is that once conflict was exogenously initiated, it was then endogenously sustained.
 The lack of any obvious signals that events in any single year after 1972 had a strong effect on mortality in the same way underlines the importance of acting to avoid the reinitiation of a new wave of conflict, because once such conflict is started, it can be very difficult to stop.

-The next section of the discussion section raises some concerns about how both the nature of the Good Friday Agreement in 1998, and more recent political events, imply both that the same underlying conditions for ‘febrility’ in Northern Irish society remain, and that political processes relating to Brexit risk such a reignition of a new decades-long wave of violence.

-The Good Friday Agreement [386]

-The power sharing arrangement following the Good Friday Agreement (GFA) has been described as an example of ‘consociationalism’, a system of government in which coalition by both Republicans and Loyalists is mandated; this arrangement was for many years abided to by both sides to avoid either ‘direct rule’ from London (unacceptable to Republicans) or ‘joint sovereignty’ with the Republic of Ireland (unacceptable to Loyalists).(ANDERSON, 2008) Questions have therefore been raised about whether the GFA represents or helps to bring about conflict resolution, or is simply conflict management (or more pessimistically conflict deferment).(ANDERSON, 2008) Consociational governments have their origins in the Dutch experience of managing ‘plural societies’, and based around four prescriptions for political process: grand coalition; proportional representation; mutal veto; and autonomy.
-It is argued that such arrangements are somewhat segregationalist rather than integrationalist by design.(Dixon, 2011) The consociational arrangement following the GFA has led to little change in the ethno-sectarian identity focus of any of the main parties within Northern Ireland.
+The power sharing arrangement following the Good Friday Agreement (GFA) has been described as an example of ‘consociationalism’, a system of government in which coalition by both Republicans and Loyalists is mandated; this arrangement was for many years abided to by both sides to avoid either ‘direct rule’ from London (unacceptable to Republicans) or ‘joint sovereignty’ with the Republic of Ireland (unacceptable to Loyalists).(ANDERSON, 2008) Questions have therefore been raised about whether the GFA represents or helps to bring about conflict resolution, or is simply conflict management (or more pessimistically conflict deferment).(ANDERSON, 2008) The consociational arrangement following the GFA has led to little change in the ethno-sectarian identity focus of any of the main parties within Northern Ireland.
 Indeed, the political success of Sinn Fein at the expense of the more moderate Social Democratic and Labour Party (SDLP) in capturing the Irish Nationalist voting block after the GFA suggests sectarian identity may have come to matter more, not less, to voting intentions following the GFA.(McGlynn, Tonge, & McAuley, 2014) Cross-ethnic political parties have seen only limited success after the GFA compared with sectarian political parties, and this lack of success has been attributed to the consocational institutions established in the wake of the GFA to accommodate (rather than attempt to blend) rival identities.(Murtagh, 2015)